navapbc/simpler-grants-gov/documentation/api/development.md

 1. If you haven't done local development before you'll need to execute the migrations and seed the DB with data using the steps in [database-local-usage.md](database/database-local-usage.md)

+## OpenSearch setup

+1. Run `make init-opensearch` setup the OpenSearch Container
+2. Run `make populate-search-opportunities` to push data previously seeded in the DB into the search index

 ## Run the application

 1. Make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed & running.